Self-Care Tools for Relieving Stress, Pain, and Muscle Spasms

 AccuMassage: The AccuMassage helps release muscle spasms and trigger points in the neck and shoulder, as well as other parts of the body.
 The unique design of the AccuMassage makes it easy to self massage hard to reach areas.

-Relaxamat: The Relaxamat combines the ancient practice of acupressure with modern technology, enabling your body to release endorphins (natural pain killers produced by the brain).
+Acupressure Mat: The Acupressure Mat combines the ancient practice of acupressure with modern technology, enabling your body to release endorphins (natural pain killers produced by the brain).
 It helps the body relax, release tension and stress, and provide relief from back and neck pain.

 Oska Pulse: Oska Pulse is a small, portable PEMF device (about the size of a computer mouse) designed to break the cycle of inflammation, reduce pain and muscle stiffness, increase mobility, promote joint and muscle recovery, and release the body’s natural endorphins..
 The Oska Pulse is calibrated for 4 specific frequencies related to bone repair, cartilage repair, increased blood flow, and pain reduction.
-Use the coupon code WELLNESS4YOU for $55 off.
+Please contact me and I can give you a code that I set up with the company where they will take $55 off the price.
 Click here to read the review I wrote about this device and how it helps pain and other symptoms.

 PEMF technology is designed to target inflammation at the cellular level for healing and long-term pain relief.
 The company refers to it as “massaging the cells” by increasing nutrients in and increasing waste out.
 Unlike a TENS unit, you won’t feel any pulsing or tingling with the Oska Pulse.
 Optimized PEMF is intended for you to feel nothing, although some people notice a slight warming of the afflicted area due to increased blood flow.
 I never feel anything when I use it.

-CBD Oil: CBD stands for cannabidiol, the non-addictive compound found in the cannabis (marijuana) plant, often known as hemp.
+CBD Oil: CBD stands for cannabidiol, the non-addictive compound found in the cannabis plant, often known as hemp.
 CBD has a wide range of medical benefits, such as neurological disorders, multiple sclerosis, cancer, inflammation, pain, muscle spasticity, arthritis, depression, anxiety, seizures, and many other conditions.
 Of special interest to those with neurological conditions, CBD studies are showing that it may have a neuroprotective effect.
-I have tried a few companies and the one I like best is Liberty Lotion.
-The product I use is Liberty Lixir 1000 mg.
-If you decide to try it or any of their other products, use the Coupon Code Liberty17 for 10% off.
-Please click here to read my review of this product.
+I have used products from several different companies and have not yet found one I like best.
+Please shop around and do your homework about the practices of the company.

 Occipivot: The Occipivot, which concentrates on the occiput (back of the head), can be used to treat tension and stress syndromes which include headaches, Temporomandibular Joint Disorder (TMJ), cervical issues, and tension at the base of the skull.